MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 > - _How will you manage the deployment of resources and control, manage, and monitor changes to your cloud infrastructure and applications?_
 > - _How will you detect vulnerabilities in your cloud applications?_
+> - _How will you detect and block malicious software on your Virtual Machines or other compute services?_

 While threat detection and management is key, prevention is better than a cure.
 Deploying infrastructure in Azure is likely to be an iterative and ongoing process for you.
 By utilizing CI/CD pipelines and infrastructure as code to automate your deployments you can ensure infrastructure changes are delivered safely and securely.
 By applying appropriate controls and monitoring around other changes made within your subscriptions you can remove the risk of uncontrolled or rogue changes introducing security risks.